-The assessment criteria used in this paper to evaluate Ontario's CDM policy framework were developed out of the observations and recommendations in several reports that examine conservation policy in various jurisdictions in Canada and the United States.
+The assessment criteria used in this paper to evaluate Ontario's CDM policy framework were developed out of the observations and recommendations in several reports that examine conservation policy in various jurisdictions in Canada and the United States6.
 These reports identify what they consider to be best practices or key characteristics of successful conservation policy, and it is from organizing these characteristics and best practices into categories that I decided on the following six themes for assessing Ontario's CDM policy framework:

-- 1. Treating CDM as a priority resource - 2.
-Making a long-term commitment to CDM - 3.
+- 2. Making a long-term commitment to CDM - 3.
 Clearly defining roles and responsibilities - 4.
 Aligning funding and incentive structures with policy objectives - 5.
 Creating a comprehensive CDM program portfolio - Using well-defined evaluation, measurement & verification (EM&V) protocols

-Each of these categories is broken down into a series of questions, which are discussed below.
+Each of these categories is broken down into a series of questions, which are discussed below7.